STATEMENT OF

 Whenever you had to go to the toilet, a police officer (sometimes a ‘grey

-monster’, sometimes another type of officer) would ‘escort’ you by holding the
+monster’, sometimes another type of officer) would ‘escort’ you by

 flesh at the back of the neck and walking you so you were bent over, sometimes